sewenew/redis-protobuf/README.md

 #### Syntax

 ```
-PB.GET key [--FORMAT BINARY|JSON] path
+PB.GET key [--FORMAT BINARY|JSON] type [path]
 ```

-- If *path* specifies a field, return the value of that field.
-- If *path* specifies a message type, return the whole message in *key*.
+- If *path* is omitted, return the whole message in *key*.

-**NOTE**: Even if you want to get the whole Protobuf message, you need to specify the *path* as the type of the message.
-If type mismatches, you'll get an error reply.
+- Otherwise, return the value of that field.

 #### Options

 - **--FORMAT**: If the field at *path* is of message type, this option specifies the format of the return value.
 If the field is of other types, this option is ignored.
     - **BINARY**: return the value as a binary string by serializing the Protobuf message.
-This is the default format.
     - **JSON**: return the value as a JSON string by converting the Protobuf message to JSON.

 #### Return Value